SayBuild.com

 Getting Yourself Pre-Approved

-You may want to pre-approve your mortgage loan before starting your home construction planning.
+You may want to pre-approve your mortgage loan before starting your home construction.

-You will be able to make an offer knowing exactly how much you can afford.
+You will be able to plan your construction knowing exactly how much you can afford.
 Also, if the builder knows that you have been pre-approved for financing, they will work to meet your financing objectives.

 There is no obligation when you pre-approve for financing from a lender.